 Robert Cialdini is no ivory tower academic.

 Most psychology professors conduct research on college students.
-But Cialdini bases his work on experiments in the real world of business.
+But Cialdini conducts his experiments in the real world of business.

 The result was Influence: The Psychology of Persuasion.
-The book established Cialdini as one of the most influential social psychologists in the world.
+The book established Cialdini as one of the most prominent social psychologists in the world.

-You’ll recognize the footprints of Cialdini’s research in almost every sales pitch you come across.
+You’ll recognize the footprints of Cialdini’s research in almost every sales pitch you hear.

 No wonder thousands of salespeople across the world consider Influence their bible.

-I consider it among the top 20 most influential books I’ve ever read.
+I consider it among the top 20 most significant books I’ve ever read.

-So what do Cialdini’s insights in Influence have to do with investing?
+So what do Cialdini’s insights have to do with investing?

 Well, quite a bit, as it turns out.